Chart Color Schemes

 Googong has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 17 projects that may impact this region.
-Notable projects include Googong Hotel, Googong Township, Winona Googong, and Googong Convenience Centre.
-The following list details those likely to be most relevant.
+AreaSearch identified 18 projects likely impacting the area.
+Notable ones are Googong Hotel, Googong Township, Winona Googong, and Googong Convenience Centre, as detailed below.

 Professional plan users can use the search below to filter and access additional projects.